Worldbuilding/kaztron/dev/cogs/corecog.md

 Provides bot info and useful links.

-This command provides the version of the KazTronTest instance currently running, the latest changelog summary, and links to documentation, the GitHub repository, and other resources for operators and moderators.
+This command provides the version of the TestKaz instance currently running, the latest changelog summary, and links to documentation, the GitHub repository, and other resources for operators and moderators.

-{% include tip.html content='*For mods.* If KazTronTest ever seems unresponsive, try this command first.' %}
+{% include tip.html content='*For mods.* If TestKaz ever seems unresponsive, try this command first.' %}

 **Usage**: `.info`